 , this online series is designed for anyone who works in the health sector.
 It teaches skills and techniques for responding to disclosures of gender-based violence, and addressing the impacts of vicarious trauma, which may arise for some health workers.

-Gender-based violence, which includes intimate partner violence and sexual violence, is a serious health issue that impacts many people in Canada.
-GBV can affect anyone, most often women and girls, at any point across the lifespan.
+Gender-based violence, which includes intimate partner violence and sexual assault, is a serious health issue that impacts many people in Canada.
+GBV can affect anyone at any point across the lifespan.
 Some groups, including Indigenous women, face greater risk of gender-based violence and/or barriers to accessing health care.

 The World Health Organization, Status of Women Canada, and the Public Health Agency of Canada all recognize the need for improved health sector response to gender-based violence.